Septic Drain Field Repair & Replacement in Milledgeville, GA

 Pricing factors: Type of repair or replacement needed, field size based on home bedrooms, soil conditions and drainage capacity, system type required, excavation complexity, and gravel/materials needed.
 We provide free estimates after evaluating your property and soil conditions.

-Drain Field Questions Answered
+Septic Drain Field Repair Questions Answered

 What is the average cost of septic repair?

 Drain field repair costs in Baldwin County range from $2,000 to $5,000 depending on the extent of damage.
-Minor repairs like line jetting to clear biomat, root removal, and distribution box repair typically cost $2,000-$3,500.
+Minor repairs like line jetting, root removal, and distribution box repair typically cost $2,000-$3,500.
 Partial field replacement costs $3,000-$5,000.
-Complete drain field replacement costs $5,000-$15,000 depending on field size, soil conditions, and system type required for your property.
+Complete replacement costs $5,000-$15,000.

 How do I know if my drain field is failing?